TejaChilumula/CMPE-255-Assignment_02/JADBio - No code datascience project/README.md

 5. **Model Evaluation**: 📊 We'll use spells like accuracy, precision, recall, and F1-score to judge our model's performance.
 Potions of visualization will reveal its secrets! 🧙‍♀️🔍

-6. **Deployment**: 🏰 If you wish, we can forge a portal to the model's realm for real-time predictions. 🌐

 ## Dataset 📦